-Obesity has never done well to anyone.
+Obesity has never done well for anyone.
 Be it humans or animals.
-Turtles too get fat, and often this extra layer of fat can cause fatal health issues.
+Turtles, too, get fat, and often this extra layer of fat can cause fatal health issues.
 A fat turtle can be cute to look at, just like an overweight dog or cat, but there are several underlying dangers to their health due to obesity.

 Obesity in turtles can be prevented if you are well informed on what you feed and when you provide it.
 Today, we will discuss on can turtles get fat and how you can prevent and help your turtle lose weight.

 Yes, Turtles get fat, and it can be seen in their limbs and necks.
 A turtle getting fat is quite dangerous as this leads to several adverse health impacts.
 Your turtle will have uneasiness while getting in and out of its shell because of excessive body fat.

 How To Tell If Your Turtle Is Getting Fat?